 Eliza Jean Reid

-They have four children together: Duncan Tindur (b.
-2007), Donald Gunnar (b.
-2009), Sæþór Peter (b.
-2011) and Edda Margrét (b.
-2013).
-Eliza holds an Honours Bachelor of Arts degree in international relations from Trinity College, University of Toronto, where she held the position of Head of College in her final year.
+Eliza Jean Reid, the First Lady of Iceland, was born in 1976 in Ottawa, Canada.
+She moved to Iceland in 2003.
+Madame Reid holds an Honours Bachelor of Arts degree in international relations from Trinity College, University of Toronto, where she held the position of Head of College in her final year.
 She holds a Master of Studies degree in modern history from St. Antony’s College, Oxford University.
-She speaks good, if rusty, French and good Icelandic.
+She speaks French and Icelandic.

 Eliza has been active in volunteerism in Canada, the UK, and Iceland.
 She was a hospital volunteer from her teenage years, and in 1998 ran Canada’s largest summer student volunteer program at the Hospital for Sick Children in Toronto.
 During her time in the UK, she volunteered for several years at a local hospice.
 In Iceland, she volunteered for the Red Cross (at Landspítali Hospital) and served on the parents’ council of her children’s pre-school (until summer 2015).
-She was also Chair of the English-Speaking Union of Iceland (2009-2013), a branch of an international charity designed to promote international peace and prosperity; the launch of ESU Iceland was the second largfgjhgest formal launch of the organization’s history to that date.
+She was also Chair of the English-Speaking Union of Iceland (2009-2013), a branch of an international charity designed to promote international peace and prosperity; the launch of ESU Iceland was the second largest formal launch of the organization’s history to that date.

 She is patron of several organizations in Iceland, including the United Nations Association Iceland and is also a Goodwill Ambassador for SOS Children’s Villages Iceland.
 In September 2017, Madame Reid visited the Za’atari refugee camp in Jordan at the invitation of UN Women and she is active in promoting the issue of gender equality.